 - counseling, as requested, with a licensed professional

-Caring Adoptions believes it is in the best interest of the child to be placed as soon as possible with the Adoptive Parents.
+Caring Adoptions believes it is in the best interest of the child to be placed as soon as possible with the Adoptive Parents to begin the bonding process.
 Thus once the child is released from the hospital, he/she is placed by Caring Adoptions with the Adoptive Parents.
 This generally occurs following the signing of the relinquishments.

-As required by the Texas Department of Family and Protective Services, the day-to-day and financial relationship between you, Caring Adoptions and the Adopting Parents must end six weeks after the birth.
-During this six weeks, Caring Adoptions will ensure that you receive assistance as agreed in the Individualized Adoption Plan.
-At the appropriate time, Caring Adoptions will represent you in Court for the termination of rights process.
-Pictures and information can be exchanged with the Adopting Families through our office as long as both parties agree.
+As required by the Texas Department of Family and Protective Services, the day-to-day and financial relationship between you, Caring Adoptions and the Adopting Parents will end six weeks after the birth.
+During this six weeks, Caring Adoptions will ensure that you receive assistance as agreed upon in the Individualized Adoption Plan.
+At the appropriate time, Caring Adoptions will represent you in Court for the termination of your parental rights.
+Pictures and information can be exchanged with the Adopting Families through our office or directly as long as both parties agree.